What Is a Proposal Essay?

 Past visuals that we have used in class to describe scenes from our readings such as The Tempest and The Odyssey have greatly helped me to understand some of the ideas of the stories.
 For example, I always pictured the cyclops as a nasty, vile creature, but after some of the “fuzzy” drawings on the board done by some of my peers, I imagined and understood that he could in fact be a gentle creature that was just angered by Ulysses trespassing and blinding him.
 I could not have seen that perspective of the story had it not been for some of the more innocent visuals on the board.

-Finally, I have discussed with the students in our class about the idea of a collage replacing the lowest quiz grade and the overwhelming majority approved of the idea.
+Finally, I have discussed with the students in our class the idea of a collage replacing the lowest quiz grade and the overwhelming majority approved of the idea.
 Since a collage will substitute for a quiz grade, the assignment will be optional.
 Just as a quiz is almost always optional based on class initiation of discussion, the collage will also be optional based on similar student effort parameters.
 The students who do not want to do a collage can choose “door number 2” and take a quiz that would be created by the teachers and/or myself.
 This quiz can be used to make the total number of assignments for each student in the class even, and may or may not be graded based on the professor's discretion.

 The first goal of my collage proposal is to give students a chance to be creative and step outside the boundaries of classroom discussion.
 They can use their imaginations to find a way to creatively put together a collage that will help the class as well as themselves to better understand the course reading.

 A second goal of my proposal is that the time and effort put into making the collage and presenting it in front of the class will equal the worth of dropping the lowest quiz grade.
-Because this collage requires the creator to examine the context, audience, setting, structure of any one of the readings, it is essentially like a quiz itself, which includes questions on similar topics.
+Because this collage requires the creator to examine the context, audience, setting, and structure of any one of the readings, it is essentially like a quiz itself, which includes questions on similar topics.

 The literary work that a student chooses to create a collage on will determine how much time is necessary to fully complete the project.
 One week to create a collage should give each student—no matter what reading they choose to do—ample time to create a presentable and educational collage for the class.